WDoyle123/StarScholar3D/README.md

 Please note that StarScholar3D is currently a work in progress.
 Features are being actively developed and refined.
 Contributions, suggestions, and feedback are highly welcomed!

 ## Visualisations
-Below are some visualizations created using StarScholar3D:
+Below are some visualisations created using StarScholar3D:

 ![3D star map](fig_1.png)
 *3D representation of the star map.*

 ![Big Dipper](big_dipper.png)
-*Visualization of the Big Dipper asterism.*
+*Visualisation of the Big Dipper asterism.*

 ## License
 see the [LICENSE](LICENSE) file for details.